getartistry/artistry/wp-content/plugins/miniorange-google-apps-login/readme.txt

 == Screenshots ==
 1. Add OAuth Applications
 2. General settings like auto redirect user to your IdP.
-3. Guide to configure your Wordpress site as Service Provider to your IdP.
+3. Guide to configure your WordPress site as Service Provider to your IdP.
-4. Configure your IdP in your Wordpress site.
+4. Configure your IdP in your WordPress site.

 == Changelog ==

+= 6.0.2 =
+* Tested upto WordPress 4.9.6

+= 6.0.1 =
+* Minor Improvements in readme.

+= 6.0.0 =
+* Added support for OAuth SSO.

+= 5.0.7 =
+* Compatible with WordPress 4.9.4 and Removed External Links

+= 1.2.2=
+* Fixed OTP related bug

+= 1.2.1 =
+* Added Custom Display Button

 = 1.1.1 =
 * First version with supported applications as slack, discord, aws, google, facebook

-= 1.2.1 =
-* Added Custom Display Button

-= 1.2.2=
-* Fixed OTP related bug

-= 5.0.7 =
-* Compatible with WordPress 4.9.4 and Removed External Links

-= 6.0.0 =
-* Added support for OAuth SSO.